Diclofenac, 25 mg/ml 3 ml 5 pcs

 Symptoms:

-Gastrointestinal bleeding, diarrhea, vomiting, epigastric pain, dizziness, tinnitus, lethargy, seizures, rarely increased BP, acute renal failure, hepatotoxic effects, respiratory depression, coma.
+bleeding from the gastrointestinal tract, diarrhea, vomiting, epigastric pain, dizziness, tinnitus, lethargy, convulsions, rarely – increased blood pressure, acute renal failure, hepatotoxic effect, respiratory depression, coma.

 Treatment: